Delivery Guide Please Read Carefully!!!

-All/ Esky’s – Your initial order will incur a one off charge of $6.60 inc gst to cover the cost of a reusable Country Meats Direct Premium Esky – unless in the shopping cart you chose to exclude it/ supply your own.
-Esky’s are to be left outside the night prior to your delivery in a clean manner with any previously supplied ice bricks that will be swapped with frozen ones.
-If you fail to leave your Esky out for your delivery you will be charged for a new one.
-If you choose to supply your own it needs to be of adequate size (min.
+All – Your initial order will incur a one off charge of $7.70inc gst to cover the cost of a reusable premium cooler bag – unless in the shopping cart you chose to exclude it/ supply your own.
+Cooler bags are to be left outside the night prior to your delivery in a clean manner with any previously supplied ice bricks also clean please.
+If you choose to supply your own (esky or cooler) it needs to be of adequate size (min.
 45cm L x 30cm H x 30cm W) and thoroughly cleaned.
 Our frozen ice bricks are supplied free of charge.